Xe/site/blog/creators-code-2018-09-18.markdown

 being used as a means of leverage by people who otherwise have no stake in the project.
 If this adds any factor to my argument, I personally am transgender.
-I normally don't mention it because for the 99% of real-world cases (including my doctor) it is not relevant.
+I normally don't mention it because for the 99% of real-world cases it is not relevant.
 It is mostly relevant when dealing with my doctor.

 In meditation, it is often useful to lead a session with a statement of intention.
 This statement helps set the tone for the session and can sometimes